JohnEarnest/Octo/Chip8 Programming.md

 		save v1         # write the instruction
 		trampoline      # execute our instruction, setting i.

 And another approach could be to use a jump table.
-This doesn't allow us to store completely arbitrary values into i, but it does allow us to select an i based on the contents of a register.
-Since the jump table entries are 4 bytes each and are indexed by v0, we can have at most 64 such entries in a table.
+This doesn't allow us to store completely arbitrary values into `i`, but it does allow us to select an `i` based on the contents of a register.
+Since the jump table entries are 4 bytes each and are indexed by `v0`, we can have at most 64 such entries in a table.

 	: table
 		i := 0x123 ;